 Actually the first full size prototype was flying already in 2012.
 Back then under military flag.
 However, in 2016 and 2017, the Airlander was test flown inside the Civil Aviation framework of EASA (European Aviation Safety Agency).
 The OEM is working towards the type certified production aircraft.
 They are anticipating aircraft in service from the early 2020s, with test flying to begin at some point before that.
 The exact timeline is dependent on a variety of factors including orders, certification, and build progress.
 OceanSky’s North Pole expedition is set for take-off 2023 or 2024.

 According to the US Geological Survey, there are at least 50 years of known helium reserves based on current consumption.
-600 Airlander aircraft would account for just 1% of annual helium consumption.
+One Airlander aircraft would account for 0,0017% of available supply.
 Aviation equipment is normally scheduled to be in operation in excess of 25 years.
-Once the Airlander is filled it does not consume helium, it stays filled with the same helium as from its inception, less a tiny annual leakage.
+Once an Airship is filled it does not consume helium, all gas will be reused for a next future Airship.

 The great hull you see in the pictures and videos are where the containment of the helium is.
 More than 90% of the volume of an airship is used for containing the lifting gas.
 The passenger gondola is below the big round hull.
 The gondola is around 250m2 and holds the cockpit, living space and all the Horizon Cabins, which we call the private suites you as a passenger will be sleeping in.